INF554/project-thehighersociety/README.md

 __Slide 9: What are the components that make our visualization cool?__
 - World maps
-- Time Charts
+- Time charts
 - Interactive stacked bar charts

 __Slide 10: How does our visualization compare to what others have done?__
 - We will use interactive design elements
-- We will use Original elements that are not familiar
+- We will use original elements that are not familiar

 __Slide 11: What are the technologies we plan to use?__
 - D3.js